 Note: When the terms nephew, niece, uncle or aunt are used, they mean a direct relative of yours.
-For example, you cannot claim your spouse's uncle (mother or father's brother) as a dependent, only your spouse can.
-Similarly, your spouse cannot claim his or her uncle's spouse.
+You can claim your uncle, but you cannot claim your uncle's spouse as a dependent.
+Similarly, you cannot claim your spouse's uncle as a dependent, only your spouse can.